jinhojang6/dev-notes/Databases/PostgresSQL/postgres.md

 pg_dump dbname > dbname.bak
 ```

-3.To demonstrate restoring lost data, delete your example database and create an empty database in its place
+3. To demonstrate restoring lost data, delete your example database and create an empty database in its place
 ```
 dropdb dbname
 createdb dbname